 A millennial in Nigeria has experienced about ten different military and democratic government administrations, all with different policies that directly affected money.
-Also, an average millennial experienced the outbreak of major diseases like HIV/AIDs, Ebola virus and most recently, the COVID-19 pandemic.
+Also, the average millennial experienced the outbreak of major diseases like HIV/AIDs, Ebola virus and most recently, the COVID-19 pandemic.
 And yet, they make up the single largest cohort of the Nigerian labour force.

 As a millennial, while you keep actively making money decisions to live a comfortable life, a lot of things keep calling for your attention.
 It even gets worse when it involves money.
 This is why we’ve listed 5 money tips above that you should know and abide by as a millennial.

-1. Retirement is closer than you think.
+1. Retirement is closer than you think

 One would assume that planning for retirement should top the list for millennials, especially as the majority of this group of people watched their parents and grandparents struggle so much with bad money decisions.
 However, according to Investopedia, not enough millennials are planning for retirement.